juhyeonkim95/DXRPathTracer/WorkProgress.md

 ## 20220708
 - Load a single texture using DirectXTex.
-- Try to implement per-instance texture loading using per-instance SRV.
+- Implement per-instance texture loading using per-instance SRV.
+- Working on loading XML file better way.